jeff-hykin/survivor_buddy/readme.md

             - Docker would be great except for rviz.
 If you can get rviz to work through docker, all the power to you.
 - Getting ROS/Rviz
     1. Boot up your linux machine, open the terminal app
+    2. Login to your github
+        - You can do this with keys pretty quickly
+            - run `ssh-keygen -t rsa` (press enter 3 times, ignore the output unless its an error)
+            - run `cat ~/.ssh/id_rsa.pub`
+            - copy the output of the cat command
+            - login to github online
+            - go to your account settings
+            - go to "SSH and GPG keys"
+            - click "New ssh key"
+            - enter any title you want
+            - paste the output of the cat command into the main box
+            - save
-    2. Clone and cd into this repo `git clone https://github.com/jeff-hykin/survivor_buddy.git`
+    2. Clone and cd into your repo `git clone YOUR_REPO_URL_HERE`
     3. Run this command `run/install_stuff`
     4. Once it finishes, everything you need for lab 1 should be installed
 - Test Rviz